Gurjotsofficial/CodeHive/README.md

 🚀 CodeHive – Collaborative Coding & Execution Platform

-CodeHive is a real-time collaborative code editor that allows multiple users to work together on code seamlessly.
+CodeHive is a real-time collaborative coding platform that allows multiple users to work together on code seamlessly.
 It is designed to provide a smooth coding experience with live synchronization, workspace management, and user-based interactions.

 ---